Ibarsjoel1234/Sparrow-Wifi/README.md

 • In addition to the steps, the user should proceed by choosing the target SSID and subsequently selecting the options for Deauthentication (single) and Deauthentication (continuous).
 • These options effectively result in the expulsion of clients from the wireless network, hence facilitating the successful execution of the Deauthentication Denial-of-Service (DoS) attack.

-Deauthentication Broadcast - Single
+Deauthentication Broadcast - Single:

 ![image](https://github.com/Ibarsjoel1234/Sparrow-Wifi/assets/35426719/417a2ea3-c78a-4535-8d04-a63404842b70)

-Deauthentication Broadcast - Continuous
+Deauthentication Broadcast - Continuous:

 ![image](https://github.com/Ibarsjoel1234/Sparrow-Wifi/assets/35426719/00af2060-1a26-4e77-870e-90b9554e38a7)